AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 ### Considerations Before Generating a Payload

 * **Minimum Rewards Threshold:** Each campaign must meet the minimum hourly token distribution (typically ≥ ~$1/hour).
 If a campaign in the payload falls below this threshold, the payload will not be generated and will return an error message.
-* **Duplicate Campaigns:** If you're reusing the same keys to increase rewards for an existing campaign, you’ll need to modify the `startTimestamp` or `endTimestamp` slightly (e.g., by 1 second) to avoid a duplicate campaign error.
+* **Duplicate Campaigns:** If you're reusing the same keys or configuration to increase rewards for an existing campaign, you’ll need to modify the `startTimestamp` or `endTimestamp` slightly (e.g., by 1 second) to avoid a duplicate campaign error.
 * **Payload Size Limitations:** If your payload is too large, Safe may fail to execute the transaction.
 In that case, split your campaigns into multiple smaller batches.
 Creating up to \~20 campaigns at once typically works fine.
 * **Decimal Precision:** Ensure the amounts you distribute match the token's decimals.
 For example, for an 18-decimal token, `1 token = 1000000000000000000`.